 You’ll study the mandatory units plus selected optional units.
 Amongst other topics, you’ll examine how practitioners can communicate effectively with a range of service users and make sure that any possible barriers to communication are overcome.
 You’ll have the opportunity to look at the impact of discrimination upon users of service and how practitioners work to promote anti-discriminatory practice when working in health and care settings.
 In looking at how to maintain health and safety you will focus on yourself as a worker as well as the users of service and the setting itself.

 You’ll look at how individuals develop throughout their life stages and the impact of our anatomy and physiology on health and well-being.

 You’ll be taught by teachers from a range of disciplines and learn about psychological, sociological and biological perspectives on health and social care.
 We investigate users of service of all ages and you will study how practitioners work to maintain the safety and well-being of those they are caring for.

-This is planned on a year-by-year basis according to local opportunities, but we normally have a range of outside speakers from the local field of Health & Social Care.
-In addition, we arrange trips to appropriate Health & Social Care settings.
+This is planned on a year-by-year basis according to local opportunities, but we normally have a range of outside speakers from the local field of health and social care.
+In addition, we arrange trips to appropriate health and social care settings.

 You can continue your studies at degree level in a related area such as nursing, midwifery or occupational therapy.
 You can also apply for a range of junior level positions in areas including care homes, nursing, occupational therapy, chiropody, and social and community work.